 The second key step in STOP Spillover's OM process is typically a multi-day workshop convened at the national level.
-In each country, OM workshops bring together a broad range of relevant stakeholders - identified through the

-r project; review

-ders to be invitedgaps and barriers to address.
-In Project Year 1,

-national level OM workshops were convened

-in Uganda and Bangladesh.
-Due to COVID-19

-restrictions, the workshops were convened

-virtually.
-In Uganda, national level OM workshops

-took place between August 17 and 26, convened

-as three-day a week, three-hours per day virtual

-meetings, with an average

-of 55 participants attending

-each of six sessions.
-In

-Bangladesh, national level

-OPPORTUNITY TO BE

-KNOWLEDGE...FROM

-ACROSS THE GLOBE."

-INVOLVED AND GATHER

-SKILLED SCIENTISTS FROM

--BANGLADESH OUTCOME
+In each country, OM workshops bring together a broad range of relevant stakeholders - identified through the preceding one-day meeting of stakeholders at the national level - to discuss and agree on priority pathogens, high-risk interfaces, outcome visions for prioritized interfaces, and crucial knowledge gaps and barriers to address.
+In Project Year 1, national level OM workshops were convened in Uganda and Bangladesh.
+Due to COVID-19 restrictions, the workshops were convened virtually.
+In Uganda, national level OM workshops took place between August 17 and 26, convened as three-day a week, three-hours per day virtual meetings, with an average of 55 participants attending each of six sessions.
+In Bangladesh, national level OM workshops took place between September 22 and October 7, convened as twoday a week, three-hours per day virtual meetings, with an average of approximately 70 participants at each session.

+THE OUTCOME MAPPING SESSION "WAS A GREAT OPPORTUNITY TO BE INVOLVED AND GATHER KNOWLEDGE...FROM SKILLED SCIENTISTS FROM ACROSS THE GLOBE."

-MAPPING PARTICIPANT
+-BANGLADESH OUTCOME MAPPING PARTICIPANT